-As the lead federal agency for the GulfCorps Program, NOAA will complete applicable environmental compliance prior to the implementation of any GulfCorps on-the-ground work.
-Initially, the GulfCorps program will implement priority restoration activities through a series of previously approved, NEPA-authorized conservation, restoration and resilience projects sites throughout the Gulf of Mexico's coastal zone that have already completed required NEPA compliance.
+Initially, the GulfCorps program will implement priority restoration activities through a series of previously approved, NEPA authorized conservation, restoration and resilience projects sites throughout the Gulf of Mexico's coastal zone that have already completed required NEPA compliance.
 These 140 distinct projects (see attachment 1) are NEPA-compliant through 2025.
 The projects were identified based on input provided by state RESTORE Council representatives during the first four years of the program.

 As new projects and sites as recommended for the program, NOAA will utilize Restoration Center's Programmatic Environmental Impact Statement (PEIS) to analyze environmental impacts and comply with NEPA [30].
-The GulfCorps program proposes to continue project work at the compliant sites while annually adjusting the scopes of work and NEPA authorizations based on the progress of work and continuing opportunities that may arise.
+The GulfCorps program will continue project work at the compliant sites while annually adjusting the scopes of work and NEPA authorizations based on the progress of work and continuing opportunities that may arise.